rdk/p2rank/misc/tutorials/training-tutorial.md

-# P2RANK model traning and optimization turorial
+# P2RANK model training and optimization tutorial

-This file should provide interduction for people who want to train and evaluate their own models or optimize different parameters of the algorithm.
+This file should provide introduction for people who want to train and evaluate their own models or optimize different parameters of the algorithm.

 ## Kick-start examples